Last updated:

 1–2 weeks

-• Find a registered BER assessor at SEAI's assessor register
+• Find a registered BER assessor or technical assessor if needed

 Find a BER Assessor